napframework/nap/docs/doxygen/markdown/04_scene.md

 Creating Components {#creating_components}
 -----------------------

 Every component is a resource.
 Everything you know about [resources](@ref resources) also applies to components.
 But the component has, as mentioned before, a run time counter part in the form of an instance.
 To make a new component you have to create (and register) both sides: the resource and instance.
+The video modulation demo makes use of custom components.
+Refer to that code for a good working example.

 ### The Resource {#component_resource} ###

-To create a new component resource derive it from [Component](@ref nap::Component):
+To create the resource part of a new component derive your class from [Component](@ref nap::Component):

 ~~~~~~~~~~~~~~~{.cpp}
 class NAPAPI PerspCameraComponent : public Component